-- 10.1 With regards to safeguarding risks, and in accordance with current statutory guidance, including Keeping children safe in education (2021) and Working together to safeguard children (2018, updated 2020), Prevent (Counter Terrorism and Security Act 2015) and Part 3 of the ISSRs and the NMS, the School has systems in place to identify pupils who may be in need of extra help, or those who are suffering, or are likely to suffer significant harm, and will take appropriate action to address and mitigate those risks by working in conjunction with social care, the Police, health services and other services, where appropriate or necessary. - 10.2 Full details of the School's safeguarding procedures are set out in the Child protection and Safeguarding Policy.
+- 10.1 With regards to safeguarding risks, and in accordance with current statutory guidance, including Keeping children safe in education (2024) and Working Together to Safeguard Children (2023), Prevent (Counter Terrorism and Security Act 2015) and Section 3 of the ISSRs and the NMS (2022), the School has systems in place to identify pupils who may be in need of extra help, or those who are suffering, or are likely to suffer significant harm, and will take appropriate action to address and mitigate those risks by working in conjunction with social care, the Police, health services and other services, where appropriate or necessary. - 10.2 Full details of the School's safeguarding procedures are set out in the Safeguarding and Child Protection Policy.